NiharP12/Ecommerce-Sales-Analysis/README.md

 3. Product and Seller Performance: Evaluate product popularity, pricing impact on sales, and identify top-performing sellers to optimize inventory and partnerships.

 4. Advanced Business Metrics: Leverage advanced analytics like moving averages, cumulative sales, and customer lifetime value to support data-driven decision-making and business growth.

+# Conclusion
+Through this e-commerce sales analysis using Python and SQL, we gained valuable insights into customer behavior, sales trends, product performance, and seller contributions.
+The analysis highlights key areas for business growth, such as focusing on high-performing products, strengthening customer retention, and optimizing seller partnerships.
+By leveraging data-driven insights, businesses can make informed decisions to enhance customer satisfaction, improve sales strategies, and drive overall profitability.